-Your National President, Sister Lila Macey, and all the sisters of our Your National President, Sister Lina States, and all the sisters of our organization wish for you a marvelous Encampment in every respect.
-Brother Davis, we hope that you won't be too tired when it is ever; brother Davis will be many more years during which we shall most ever; Brother Davis, we hope that years during which we shall meet again, and that there will be many more years during which we shall meet again.
+Your National President, Sister Lila Macey, and all the sisters of our organization wish for you a marvelous Encampment in every respect.
+Brother Davis, we hope that you won't be too tired when it is o er; and that there will be many more years during which we shall meet again it is a memorable picture to the we are deeply grateful for the check she onveyed to us and that our best wishes go to the Auxiliary and National President Lila Macey.
+I hope that the Auxiliary will always keep u close to their hearts, so that the things we attempt to do can be done jointly.
+By joint action our projects will flourish.

-Commander-in-Chief Davis: Edith is one of the Auxiliary girls that we Commander-in-Cinet States when she was National President, and became very fond of out in Oregon when she was National President, and
+Commander-in-Chief Davis: Edith is one of the Auxiliary girls that we became very fond of out in Oregon when she was National President, and it is a memorable pleasure to have her here today.